How much does your average American know about Spain?

 So are Americans all ignorant?
 Well, that’s a longer story, which I’ll tell here.

 Let me speak from personal experience…

-I’ve been here for 12 years now.
-And a lot of people tend to ask me why I chose to come to Spain and what I knew about it before I arrived.
+I’ve been here in Spain for about 19 years now.
+And a lot of people ask me why I chose to come to Spain and what I knew about it before I arrived.

-What I knew is much shorter, because I always have to admit, somewhat apologetically, that I knew absolutely nothing.
+What I knew about Spain before arriving is a much shorter story, because I always have to admit, somewhat apologetically, that I knew absolutely nothing.

 Yes, I moved halfway around the world without having any real idea of what to expect.
 I didn’t even really have an opinion or a mental image of Spain.

-Also, I was young, stupid and idealistic, and moving to Spain was just one of a long series of bad ideas I had in my teens and early twenties – a bad idea that actually turned out surprisingly well, in retrospect.
+Also, I was young, stupid and idealistic, and moving to Spain was just one of a long series of bad ideas I had in my teens and early twenties – a bad idea that actually turned out surprisingly well, now that some time has passed.

-You learn much more spending a couple of weeks somewhere than you ever would reading books or travel blogs.
-(This was 2004, so we didn’t even have travel blogs.
-I read Orwell’s Homage to Catalonia and called it a day.)
+These days I know that you learn much more spending a couple of weeks in some other country than you ever would reading books or travel blogs.
+But this was 2004, so we didn’t even have travel blogs.
+I read Orwell’s Homage to Catalonia and called it a day.

 Of course, I did learn some Spanish before coming.
 Which was an adventure in itself.

 Perro Pepe and elementary school ignorance